exakat/php-dictionary/dictionary/override.ini.rst

 This is a native PHP attribute, which tells the engine that a method must be overriding the same method in a parent.

-The overriden method may be in the parent, or any subsequent parent; it may also be defined in a trait, as a concrete definition or an alias.
+The overridden method may be in the parent, or any subsequent parent; it may also be defined in a trait, as a concrete definition or an alias.

 The error is only reported at execution time.
 The same error message is used if the class has no parent, at linting time.